UNTHSC PA Program – Preceptor Appreciation, Resources and Recruitment

 - Demonstrate cultural competency through interactions with patients.

-• Discuss candidly the progress, expectations and changes needed with student weekly
+- Discuss candidly the progress, expectations, and changes needed with the student weekly.

-Precepting is an integral part of the UNTHSC/PA’s education of PA students.
+Precepting is an integral part of the a PA’s education.
 Physicians (MD/DO), PAs, and Nurse Practitioners can precept PA students.
 Clinical mentoring offers you the opportunity for professional and personal development while mentoring PA students during the clinical phase of their PA program education.
 Preceptors serve as role models for the students providing guidance and teaching

 Benefits of precepting at UNT Health Science Center